 7. Cheer on the Redbirds

 Stop by AutoZone Park to cheer on the St. Louis Cardinals’ Triple-A affiliate, the Memphis Redbirds.
-The Redbirds host a three-game home stand July 1-3 with post-game fireworks over Downtown Memphis.
+The Redbirds host a five-game home stand July 1–5.
+Stick around after the game for the Red, White and Boom celebrations and fireworks.

-Get out on the water and take in the “Big River” firsthand with a guided kayaking tour.
-Blues City Kayaks offers a guided tour of the Mississippi River for skilled kayakers and a guided harbor tour for those with less experience.
-Both adventures provide unrivaled views of Downtown Memphis' skyline and the riverfront.
-Try Mississippi River Expeditions with Quapaw Canoe Memphis for exciting canoeing adventures, including sunset cruises, full-day and multi-day trips.
+Get out on the water and take in the “Big River” firsthand with a guided canoe tour.
+Mississippi River Expeditions offers exciting guided canoeing adventures, including sunset cruises, full-day and multi-day trips, that provide unrivaled views of Downtown Memphis' skyline and the riverfront.

 9. Experience Memphis Nightlife